“Do not wait to strike till the iron is hot; but make it hot by striking.”

-- Opinions expressed in this blog are my own and do not necessarily reflect those of the nonprofit organizations with which I have worked – or with which I am currently working.
-I also “own” everything I write – including the occasional typographical errors, smiles.
-I handle all my social media writing and postings personally.
-If you spot an egregious error, please do not hesitate to let me know (see the contact form link below).
+Opinions expressed in this blog are my own and do not necessarily reflect those of the nonprofit organizations with which I have worked, or with which I am currently working.
+I “own” everything I write, including the occasional typographical errors, smiles.
+I handle all writing and posting personally.
+There are no other authors (but I provide links to many).

 - I refer to companies whose services and products I have used with success.
 This blog is not underwritten by those companies.

-- Your comments and questions are welcome.
-Enjoy the blog, and thank you for visiting!
+- Your comments and questions are always welcome.
+Thank you for visiting.